jlafata/tap-install/README.md

 ### Redhat Openshift on AWS (ROSA)
 [see instructions in openshift folder](openshift/A_create_cluster.md)

-### instructions specific for openshift
+### security Context Constraings specific for openshift only
-### create Security Context Constraints allowing specific runAsId's and permissions used by TAP
+##### create Security Context Constraints allowing specific runAsId's and permissions used by TAP
 `kubectl apply -f openshift/scc-1.1.0`

 ## Prepare values.yaml ( if you haven't already )